nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 <box type="warning">

-**Caution:** Attempting to edit the tags to include variations of "hired", "rejected" or "pending" as additional tags prevent their addition while maintaining the original status tag.
+**Caution:** Attempting to edit the tags to include variations of `hired`, `rejected` or `pending` as additional tags will be ignored while maintaining the original status tag.
 </box>
 <br><br>